Damian Duggan: Director of Language Books Ltd and French Tutor

 And I encourage each student to have his or her personal project (which I will manage and oversee).

-As the sessions use the medium of Skype, the student will need reasonable internet access, Skype address and computer/laptop, and – for clarity – a headphone with microphone.
-Suitable ones can be
+As the sessions use the medium of Skype, the student will need good internet access, Skype address and computer/laptop, and – for better clarity – a headphone with microphone.
+(Though given the quality of modern equipment this is not absolutely necessary.)

 What matters is that we can hear and see each other well.
 And that each is disengaged from daily distractions and alone: TVs, smartphones switched off …